-As noted above, certain directors, officers, and employees of Crossmark also serve as directors, officers, and registered representatives of various Crossmark affiliates and the Steward Funds.
+As noted above, certain directors, officers, and employees of Crossmark also serve as directors, officers, and registered representatives of various Crossmark affiliates, the Crossmark ETFs, and the Steward Funds.
 Greg is a registered representative and registered principal of Crossmark Distributors.